quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 commands by hand, we will use a tool which will do that for us - `sfh_DM36x.exe`.

 Copy `sfh_DM36x.exe`, `u-boot_prop.img` and `ubl1_prop.img` to a directory
-with short path, for example `C:\tmp` on Windows.
+with short path, for example `C:\tmp` if on Windows.
 Open [shell window](https://en.wikipedia.org/wiki/Shell_(computing)) in that folder.
 Close PuTTY.
 Execute the command below in the shell: